Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Empirical Evaluation

-To show the effectiveness of pre-training our Sparse-IFT classification backbones, we evaluate them on 1) object detection on MS COCO 2017~\cite{lin2014microsoft}, and 2) semantic segmentation on CityScapes~\cite{cordts2016cityscapes}.
-For object detection, we adopt the RetinaNet~\cite{lin2017focal} framework from the MMDetection open-source toolbox~\cite{mmdetection} and report results in the standardized training setting.
+We apply the best-performing Sparse-IFT transformations (Sparse Wide IFT and Sparse Parallel IFT) from CIFAR-100 to ImageNet using ResNet-18.
+We follow published training settings for ImageNet~\citep{nvidia2023gpuperf}.
+Both Sparse-IFT families achieve significantly higher accuracy compared to the dense baseline (see Table~\ref{tab:resnet-i1k}).
+Specifically, Sparse Wide IFT ResNet-18 at 90\% sparsity improves over the dense baseline by 3.5\% and matches the accuracy of a dense ResNet-34 with 2× fewer training FLOPs (refer to Figure~\ref{fig:sift_resnet_improvement}).
+We also apply the best-performing transformation (Sparse Wide IFT) to ResNet-34 and BotNet-50.
+Increasing sparsity consistently improves accuracy, indicating enhanced training efficiency at higher sparsities.
+On BotNet-50, a hybrid ViT model, there is a 1.1\% improvement at 90\% sparsity. \paragraph{Transfer Learning on Downstream} To show the effectiveness of pre-training our Sparse-IFT classification backbones, we evaluate them on 1) object detection on MS COCO 2017~\cite{lin2014microsoft}, and 2) semantic segmentation on CityScapes~\cite{cordts2016cityscapes}.
+For object detection, we adopt RetinaNet~\cite{lin2017focal} from the MMDetection open-source toolbox~\cite{mmdetection} and report results in the standardized training setting.
 For semantic segmentation, we utilize DeepLabV3+~\cite{chen2018encoder} in the MMSegmenation open-source toolbox~\cite{mmseg2020}.
-We evaluate ResNet-18 with Sparse Wide transformation (best-performing transformation on ImageNet).
-To ensure FLOP-equivalent comparisons with the dense backbone, we ensure that Sparse-IFT backbones remain sparse during fine-tuning.
-Appendix~\ref{app:eval_downstream} provides more details regarding the training setup.
-We summarize our findings in Table \ref{tab:down_stream}.
-Using Sparse Wide IFT ResNet-18 backbone leads to significant accuracy gains across all metrics on both downstream tasks.
+We evaluate ResNet-18 with Sparse Wide IFT and to ensure FLOP-equivalent comparisons with the dense backbone, the Sparse-IFT backbones remain sparse during fine-tuning.
+Appendix~\ref{app:eval_downstream} provides more details on the training setup.
+We summarize our findings in Table \ref{tab:down_stream}, where using Sparse Wide IFT ResNet-18 backbone leads to significant accuracy gains across all metrics on both tasks.